 Carrots – Raw carrots can be hard for a dog to digest so it’s best to cook them or dehydrate them so puppy can chomp them up into smaller pieces.

 Peanut Butter – Full of heart healthy fats, and vitamins B, E, and niacin.
 What dog doesn’t love a little peanut butter stuffed into a Kong?
 Best to get unsalted and low sugar peanut butter.
+WARNING!
+Check the ingredients in your peanut butter and avoid xylitol.
+This is a sweetener that is toxic to dogs.
+If your peanut butter has it, choose a different brand before giving it to your dog.

 Salmon – Everyone needs omega 3 fatty acids, even dogs!
 Salmon will help keep your dog’s coat shiny and healthy and also helps boost the K9 immune system.
 Salmon should be cooked or you can use salmon oil.
 If you’re not into eating the salmon skin, your pup would love it!